analyticascent/confounder/README.md

 &nbsp;

+---

+### Usage Scenario - College Education versus Lifetime Earnings:

-**Usage Scenario:** *What is the impact of college education on lifetime earnings?
+*What is the impact of college education on lifetime earnings?
 Does a 4-year degree really get you a million dollars more over your working life?*

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=V122ICNS8_0
 " target="_blank"><img src="http://img.youtube.com/vi/V122ICNS8_0/0.jpg"